 Once you have registered your new business, it is time to make it operational.
-The only way your business can operate in the state is if there is a proper business license or permit.
+Your business can only operate in the state when there is a proper business license or permit.
 It is important to know that Indiana does not have a single comprehensive license or permit for businesses.
 Any business in Indiana will be subject to regulatory requirements and this may involve different state agencies.

 Indiana Business License Requirements